Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

 \item Single-peaked line: the line presents only one maximum.
-Here the wavelengths of the two cuts, $\lambda_{\mathrm{blue}}$ and $\lambda_{\mathrm{red}}$, are found by finding the wavelengths where the mean flux is half its maximum value.
-An example of how single-peaked lines are cut is shown in Figure \ref{fig:single_peak_cut}.
+Here, the wavelengths of the two cuts, $\lambda_{\mathrm{blue}}$ and $\lambda_{\mathrm{red}}$, are found by finding the wavelengths where the mean flux is half its maximum value. \end{itemize}